phil294/coffeesense/README.md

 There is lot of hacky code to get this all to work.
 One thing to keep in mind is that the generated JS code that tsserver gets to provide compilation/type errors for differs from normal CS compilation output.
 You can inspect the generated JS code for the active file using the command `CoffeeSense: Show generated JavaScript for current file`.

 #### Known problems
+- Compilation:
+  - Sometimes ranges fail to compile properly ([reason](https://github.com/jashkenas/coffeescript/pull/5395#issuecomment-1243036327).
+This will be fixed at some point.
 - Types:
   - Annotating constructor `@parameters` with JSDoc can not provide type hints when you use a variable with the same name outside ([issue](https://github.com/phil294/coffeesense/issues/5)).
 This will be fixed at some point.
 - General: